numenta/nupic.core-legacy/API_CHANGELOG.md

 ## API breaking changes in this repo

+Compared to `Numenta/nupic.core`; the changes here are listed in order from oldest to newest (at the bottom).

 * CapnProto serialization is replaced with binary streams in PR #62.
 Calls to `read()` and `write()` are no longer available.
 Use `save()` and `load()`.
 `Network(path)` is no longer used to deserialize a path.
 Use `Network net; net.load(stream);` to deserialize.